-- First, please view the interview as the opportunity to “practice” answers to questions like why do you want to be a doc, dentists, vet, etc?
-We hope you will find talking about your motivation will be useful in focusing your application.
+- First, please view the interview as an opportunity to “practice” answers to questions like why do you want to be a doctor, dentist, vet, etc?
+We hope you find talking about your motivation useful in focusing your application.

 - The interview is also the opportunity to have at least two faculty members talk with you about how to best “package” your application.
-That is, the opportunity to at least hear some suggestions about what to emphasize as your put your application together
+That is, the opportunity to at least hear some suggestions about what to emphasize as you put your application together.

-- From the point of view of the members of the Health Careers Committee, the interview is the opportunity for us to get information about your activities both in and outside the classroom.
-We find student are sometimes too modest about their accomplishments and so the interview provides us with the opportunity to be certain we are aware of all you have accomplished.
+- From the point of view of the Health Careers Committee, the interview is our opportunity to get information about your activities in and outside the classroom.
+We find students are sometimes too modest about their accomplishments and so the interview provides us with the opportunity to be certain we are aware of all you have accomplished.

-- During the interview the members of the Committee will likely also provide you with some feedback about your personal statement.
+- During the interview the members of the Committee will likely provide you with feedback about your personal statement.
 Again, please view this as the opportunity to have other people talk about how you come across in your personal statement.
-The reason we require a personal statement in preparation of the interview is to have you begin to think about how you will use the page on the health professional school application in which you as told to describe your motivation for a health career.
+The reason we require a personal statement in preparation of the interview is to have you begin to think about how you will use the page on the health professional school application in which you are asked to describe your motivation for a health career.

-- Finally we see the interview as the opportunity for us to make suggestions about appropriate course work, volunteer experiences or other activities that might strengthen your application.
+- Finally we see the interview as an opportunity to make suggestions about appropriate course work, volunteer experiences or other activities that might strengthen your application.
 In other words, we see the interview as an advising tool.